cyberlord8/bcc/README.md

 Beer brew chamber temperature contoller code for Beaglebone Black

-A project of mine I want to share with the maker/hacker communityllow homebrewers.
+A project of mine I want to share with the maker/hacker community and fellow homebrewers.

 http://mybbbprojects.blogspot.com/2014/07/introduction.html